-Founded in 1994, UCLA Luskin incorporates the best practices in scholarship, research, and teaching in the fields of social work, urban and regional planning, and policymaking.
-The unique intersection of these disciplines within one school allows for academic cross-collaboration and a graduate education that values diverse perspectives at the macro- and micro- organizational levels.
-Graduates of the master’s and doctoral programs are well prepared to take leadership roles and effect change as practitioners, researchers, and policymakers in the public, private, and non-governmental sectors.
+Founded in 1994, UCLA Luskin incorporates the best practices in scholarship, research and teaching in the fields of social work, urban and regional planning, and policymaking.
+The unique intersection of these disciplines within one school allows for academic cross-collaboration and a rich education that values diverse perspectives at the macro- and micro- organizational levels.
+Graduates of the bachelor’s, master’s and doctoral programs are well prepared to take leadership roles and effect change as practitioners, researchers and policymakers in the public, private and non-governmental sectors.

-Master’s degrees in Public Policy, Social Welfare, Urban and Regional Planning.
+Master’s degrees in Public Policy, Social Welfare, and Urban and Regional Planning.

 Doctoral programs in Social Welfare and Urban Planning.

-Undergraduate minors in Public Affairs and Urban and Regional Planning.
+Undergraduate minors in Public Affairs, Gerontology, and Urban and Regional Studies.

 Dean Gary M. Segura